Mustard Pizza Is A Thing, And The Internet Has A Lot To Say About It

-Mustard pizza is a thing, the internet has a lot to sat about it, and it goes way beyond the pineapple pizza debate.
-Over the past few days, debates have erupted over whether or not what is being described as mustard pizza is really pizza or not, or if it should even exist.
-There are also a significant amount of foodies that contend that mustard should never be a pizza ingredient, or even that adding mustard nullifies pizza eligibility.
-While mustard pizza does have some supporters, it seems to have more critics than lovers.
+Mustard pizza is a thing — the internet has a lot to say about it — and it goes way beyond the pineapple pizza debate.

+Over the past few days, arguments have erupted online over whether or not a novel food experiment described as mustard pizza is really pizza at all — or if it should even exist.
+There are also a significant amount of foodies contending that mustard should never be a pizza ingredient, going so far as to say that the addition of mustard to a pie disqualifies it as pizza altogether.
+While mustard pizza does have some supporters, it seems to have even more vocal critics.

-The new style of mustard pizza is available at a New York City pizza place called Lions & Tigers & Squares, whose menu lists it along with everything else.
-They specialize in Detroit-style pizza, which is square with a thick crust and uses brick cheese.
-That alone makes them controversial to some New Yorkers, but the mustard pizza thing is what really gets people going.
-It’s not just because it’s weird to most people, but also because it isn’t even like the original mustard pizza recipe.
+This eccentric style of pie known as mustard pizza is available at a New York City pizzeria called Lions & Tigers & Squares, whose menu lists it alongside the usual culinary suspects.
+They specialize in Detroit-style pizza — which is square with a thick crust topped off with brick cheese.
+That alone makes the eatery’s offerings controversial to some New Yorkers, but the mustard pizza option is what really gets people going.
+The controversy comes into fruition not just because the food sounds strange to most people, but also because the modern version doesn’t even remotely resemble the original mustard pizza recipe.

-According to Bustle, mustard pizza was born when a customer, who was alleged to be a bit “over-served” in the alcohol department called Papa’s Tomato Pies in Trenton, New Jersey, and asked for a mushroom pizza.
-Being a bit wasted, he slurred his words to the point the person taking the order thought he said “mustard pizza.”
-Even though it seemed odd, aiming to please, they squirted mustard over the crust, and then added tomato sauce over the top.
-A new pizza style was born.
+According to Bustle, mustard pizza was born when an anonymous customer — who was alleged intoxicated — called Papa’s Tomato Pies in Trenton, New Jersey.
+The inebriated customer then asked for a mushroom pizza.
+Slurring his words due to his alcohol intake, the pizzeria worker taking the order thought the customer wanted “mustard pizza.”
+Even though it seemed odd — aiming to please — they squirted mustard over the crust, and then added tomato sauce over the top.

 This pizza uses mustard instead of tomato sauce ???? pic.twitter.com/XUKKQOBLwM